 The command to retrieve file content is datalad get (datalad-get manual).
-You can specify one or more specific files, or get all of the dataset by specifying datalad get. (with . denoting "current directory").
+You can specify one or more specific files, or get all of the dataset by specifying datalad get . at the root directory of the dataset (with . denoting "current directory").